 LEXINGTON, Ky.
-(March 22, 2021) — It’s that time in the semester again — priority registration!
-To make sure registering for your classes goes off without a hitch, here is a step-by-step of how to prepare for priority registration.
+(Oct.
+18, 2021) — It’s that time in the semester again — priority registration!
+To make sure registering for your classes goes off without a hitch, here is a step-by-step guide of how to prepare for priority registration.

-- Before you register, make sure to know when your registration window is open for Summer 2021 and Fall 2021.
+- Before you register, make sure to know when your registration window is open for Winter 2021 and Spring 2022.
 You can find that information here.

-- View the Summer 2021 and Fall 2021 calendar to see what classes are available.
-That information can be found here.
+- View the Winter 2021 and Spring 2022 calendar to see what classes are available.
+That information can be found in myUK.

 - Meet with your academic advisor to have your advisor hold lifted.
 You must have this hold lifted before you can register.